The cimbasso is an Italian instrument designed in the 19th Century and popularized by Verdi as a variation of the trombone 1,2.

 - Modern cimbasso: Harmonic with the rest of trombones.

 The best for you

-For kids a cimbasso may be too much because of the size and cost, so we recommend going to a trombone first and if that’s also too much a bugle will do.
-Also for them a plastic trombone is a good option because it costs less, weights less and is resistant to falls.
+For kids, a cimbasso may be too much because of the size and cost, so we recommend going to a trombone first and if that’s also too much a bugle will do.
+Also for them, a plastic trombone is a good option because it costs less, weighs less, and is resistant to falls.

 Famous composers like Giuseppe Verde and Giacomo Puccini had used everything from the serpentine to the modern cimbasso so if you’re going professional, you don’t have any excuse with any, but the modern will have the biggest range so we still recommend that overall.